SYCLTutorials/Intro2024old/04-sssp/README.md

  *  Calculate the shortest path distance from a single vertex in the graph to all other vertices.

    The goal is to study the performance of algorithms for **SSSP** using parallel computation in c++ using SYCL.
-   The first attempt will be to translate the Delta stepping algorithm.
+   The first attempt will be to translate the $\Delta$ stepping algorithm.

 <hr>
 <p align="center">